KevinWang94/KevinWang94.github.io/_posts/2016-06-13-SovietSatellites5.md

 by ourselves, this was not particular reassuring...

 After lunch we bid farewell to our guides.
-I don't often travel with guides, but my experience in Tajikistan showed me how much of a differenc they can make.
+I don't often travel with guides, but my experience in Tajikistan showed me how much of a difference they can make.
 Of the three countires so far, Aaron and I efinitely liked Tajikistan the most, and I think that is in large part to the interesting conversations we had with our local guides.
-Here's a picture of us with Faridun and XX on the last day, unfortunately we missed getting a picture with Parvina:
+Here's a picture of us with Faridun and Shahboz on the last day, unfortunately we missed getting a picture with Parvina:

 ![](XX)